junxit/us-congress-bills-116/metadata.md

 - 2019-05-02 — Introduced in House
 - 2019-05-02 — Introduced in House
 - 2019-05-02 — Referred to the House Committee on Armed Services.
+- 2019-05-03 — Referred to the Subcommittee on Intelligence and Emerging Threats and Capabilities.
+- 2019-05-03 — Referred to the Subcommittee on Military Personnel.
+- 2019-05-03 — Referred to the Subcommittee on Readiness.
+- 2019-05-03 — Referred to the Subcommittee on Seapower and Projection Forces.
+- 2019-05-03 — Referred to the Subcommittee on Strategic Forces.
+- 2019-05-03 — Referred to the Subcommittee on Tactical Air and Land Forces.
+- 2019-06-04 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2019-06-04 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-06-04 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-06-04 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-06-04 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-06-04 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 10 - 8 .
+- 2019-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-12 — Committee Consideration and Mark-up Session Held.
+- 2019-06-12 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 24.
+- 2019-06-19 — Placed on the Union Calendar, Calendar No. 88.
+- 2019-06-19 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+116-120.
+- 2019-06-19 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+116-120.